-As your freshman year draws to a close, you’ll take an important professional step and declare a concentration in at least one of our principal fields of business.
-D’Amore-McKim students who concentrate in Management Information Systems will study database management, telecommunications, system analysis and design and other IT topics, such as digital multimedia, electronic business and knowledge management.
+As your first year draws to a close, you’ll take an important professional step and declare a concentration in at least one of our principal fields of business.
+Study database management, telecommunications, system analysis and design with a concentration in management information systems.
+In this concentration, you’ll also explore other IT topics, such as digital multimedia, electronic business and knowledge management.

 After taking the MIS introduction class with Professor Dedeke I was hooked.
 I loved how MIS incorporated technology and business.
 The demand for the degree in the workforce is high.Caton Beaulieu, BSBA’17